matthewferry/matthewferry/README.md

-Hi, I'm Matthew.
+### Hi, I'm Matthew.

+- 🤓 I'm a designer, mostly of software.
-I'm a designer living in Albuquerque, New Mexico.
+- 🏜 I currently live in the high desert of Albuquerque, New Mexico.

-I've been known to enjoy pickles.
+- 🥒 I've been known to enjoy pickles.
+- 🧗 I love to climb rocks.
+- 🎶 In a past life, I made a lot noise.
+Sometimes you could call it music.